-- Check the column(s) you wish to transform. - Set Length to the length you want values in selected columns shortened to. - Set From to Start or End depending on whether you want to take from the start or end. - If From is Start then Offset is the offset of the first character from the start.
-If From is End then Offset is the offset of the last character from the end.
+- Check the column(s) you wish to transform. - Set Length to the length you want values in selected columns shortened to. - Set From to Start or End depending on whether you want to take from the start or end. - If From is Start then Offset is the offset of the first character from the start (0 to start with the first character).
+If From is End then Offset is the offset of the last character from the end (0 to start with the last character).